rgdavies92/used-car-value/README.md

 ## The Final Model

-A Gradient Boosting Regressor model from the Scikit-learn package was selected as the optimal model to procede with on the full dataset; this is one of the decision tree based methods.
-As before, the data were train-test split in an 80:20 ratio to enable evaluation on unseen data and five fold cross-valiation was employed on the training dataset to reduce overfitting.
+A Gradient Boosting Regressor model from the Scikit-learn package was selected as the optimal model to proceed with on the full dataset; this is one of the decision tree based methods.
+As before, the data were train-test split in an 80:20 ratio to enable evaluation on unseen data and five fold cross-validation was employed on the training dataset to reduce overfitting.
 Increasing the number of cars from 50,000 to 378,597 served to both increase model run-times and further reduce model variance.

 <br>
 <p align="center" width="100%">